isomerpages/mlaw-corp/news/speeches/_posts/2018-08-31-Opening-Address-by-Mr-Edwin-Tong-Senior-Minister-of-State-for-Law-&-Health-at-the-Jones-Day-Professorship-of-Commercial-Law-Lecture.md

 <ol style="list-style-type: lower-alpha;">
 <li>Last year, MinLaw, together with LawSoc and SPRING Singapore (now Enterprise Singapore) launched Tech Start for Law to help Singapore law practices attain a baseline level of technology.
 <ol style="list-style-type: lower-roman;">
-<li><strong>115</strong> Singapore law practices benefited from the programme and adopted more than 140 technology solutions.
+<li><strong>115</strong> Singapore law practices benefited from the programme and adopted <strong>more than 140 technology solutions</strong>.
 99% of the participating law firms were small and medium firms.
 This is a good start.</li>
 </ol>
 </li>
 <li>For law firms which have the appetite to transform their practices by conducting more innovative activities, there are tailored government schemes available, depending on the firm&rsquo;s needs and plans.
 Come to us with a plan and we are prepared to facilitate.</li>